Recently asked questions relating to Kirkstall Lease Extensions

-• Me and my husband have just acquired a maisonette inKirkstall and I'm thinking about extending the lease as soon as I can e.g. in 24 months of ownership
+• I have just acquired a one bedroom ground floor purpose built maisonette based inKirkstall and I'm thinking about extending the lease as soon as I can e.g. in 24 months of ownership

-• My husband and I are are hoping to complete on a studio flat in Kirkstall which has share of freehold and a leasehold.
-The lease was on the short side so the seller commenced dealing with a lease extension.
-The vendor has submitted the lease extension paperwork to HMLR.
-An essential part of the house buying process is for our property lawyers to do OS1 search on the property title.
-The concern here is that as a lease extension has been submitted we've been told by our property lawyers it may not be possible to do this "priority search" right now as the new lease title number is not known.
-Is it correct that we have to wait pending registration of the new lease?
+• We are buying a three bedroom first floor purpose built maisonette in Kirkstall which has share of freehold and a leasehold.
+The lease was starting to get low so the seller is in the process of extending the lease.
+The vendor has submitted the lease extension paperwork which will result in the registration of a new lease at the land registry.
+A crucial aspect of the conveyancing process is for our lawyers to do a "priority search" on the lease.
+The problem here is that as a lease extension has been submitted we've been told by our conveyancing practitioners it may not be possible to do this "priority search" right now as the new property title number is not known.
+Is it right that we have to hold on pending registration of the new lease?

 • Other Topics